l7mp/stunner/README.md

 ## Help

-STUNner has a lively Discord server, send [us](AUTHORS) an email to get an invitation.
+STUNner development is coordinated in Discord, send [us](AUTHORS) an email to ask an invitation.

 ## License